cbartholomew69/project-vagabond-demo/README.md

 * Ruby on Rails

-* Postgresql
+* Postgresql/Active Record

-* Materialize for Styling
+* Materialize

-* HTML/CSS
+* HTML, CSS, SASS

 * Devise for Authentication

-* Time_ago was used to support automatically updating fuzzy timestamps (e.g. "4 minutes ago" or "about 1   day ago")
+* Time_ago was used for relative timestamping

 * CANCANCAN for Authorization